 Americans do, on average, more than 400 loads of laundry each year.
-Since buying a home is a big investment, buyers want to be able to do that laundry in their home.
+Since buying a home is a big investment, buyers want to be able to do laundry in their home.

 Today's buyers are looking for a specific room dedicated to laundry chores.
 And they want it to be functional and attractive.

-In a recently released survey of 3, 682 home buyers "What Home Buyers Really Want" conducted by the National Association of Home Builders (NAHB), 93 percent state that they want a laundry room.
+In a 2019 survey of almost 4000 first-time home buyers, conducted by the National Association of Home Buyers (NAHB), 91% of respondents said they want a laundry room.

-Of those who wanted a laundry room, 57 percent considered it essential and would not buy a home that didn’t have one.
+Of those who wanted a laundry room, 54% considered it essential and would not buy a home that didn't have one.
 Chalk up the need for a convenient laundry room to our busy lives and the need to multitask.
 Finding time to head to a laundromat or community laundry room is difficult.

 As a major area of energy consumption—water and electricity or gas—laundry appliances are an important feature.

 Location, Location, Location

 Clearly, having a laundry room is a top priority when buying or building a home.
 Now, where do you want that laundry room?

 According to the NAHB in a survey of new home buyers:

 - 37 percent prefer a laundry room near the bedrooms.